Dates, Costs, and Housing

 On Campus.
 Many AES students live on campus with American undergraduates.
 The residence hall rooms all have wireless network access and all halls have lounges, free laundry facilities and kitchens.
 Meal plans are required in the fall and spring.
 Forms for requesting on-campus housing and costs are online, or you can send a request to the AES office at firstname.lastname@example.org.

 Meal plans are required for all students living on campus in the fall and spring.
 Our food service provider takes special care to offer students a wide variety of entree items (including halal, vegetarian, and vegan options) plus unlimited salad, dessert, and beverage bars.
-You may choose from among five meal plans: three of which include flex points.
+You may choose from among five meal plans, and three of them include flex points.
 Flex points are a dollar value placed on your student ID card which you can use like a declining balance.

 Charges for meal plans are listed on this page.